Pistonight/Goldened-Shrines/README.md

       - Not getting shield of minds eye in Taloh Naeg segment
       - Getting medoh cutscene before entering Akh Vaquot and therefore have a faster Bareeda Naeg segment
       - Skipping setting time of day because it happened to be the right time of day during the run for some reason
+      - Note that other segments of the same run can still be valid, if there are inconsistencies in some segments
 7. **Must not scan amiibo or use the amiibo prompt at a shrine not specified by the route**
     - Using amiibo prompt to activate SCW is allowed for Joloo Nah only, to avoid complications.
 However, if there is a combination of segments that result in a significantly faster time and only used amiibo prompt once, for another shrine, it will be considered